o-t-w/blog/src/content/blog/sanitizer.md

 const unsanitizedHTML = passThroughPolicy.createHTML(`<iframe src='https://olliewilliams.xyz/'/>);
 ```

 The above code is effectively saying "I trust this HTML".
 Obviously this isn't a great general policy!
-Passing `myTrustedHTML` to `innerHTML` or any other sink won't result in an error, but we've done nothing to make it any safer than working with a regular string.
+Passing `unsanitizedHTML` to `innerHTML` or any other sink won't result in an error, but we've done nothing to make it any safer than working with a regular string.
 There _might_ be some cases where it's necessary to inject HTML without sanitization in this way (the `setHTMLUnsafe()` method exists for a reason).
 Perhaps fetching some HTML from the server that includes declarative shadow DOM, for example:

 ```js
 const target = document.getElementById('target');